simojjuho/HYFSpart9/README.md

-Here you'll find the assighnemts for University of Helsinki mooc part 9: TypeScript.
+Here you'll find the assignments for University of Helsinki mooc part 9: TypeScript.